Judd Gregg: Presidential politics

 During the 2004 Presidential Election, Gregg stood in for John Kerry during practice sessions held by George W. Bush in preparation for the 2004 United States Presidential Election Debates.
 Four years earlier he had played the part of Al Gore for the same purpose.

 On October 29, 2007, Gregg endorsed Mitt Romney, former Governor of Massachusetts, to be the Republican nominee for President of the United States.
+For the 2016 presidential election Gregg endorsed former Florida Governor Jeb Bush, and upon Bush's suspension of his campaign Gregg endorsed Ohio Governor John Kasich.
+In 2020, Gregg wrote-in former Speaker of the House Paul Ryan for president.
+In the 2024 Republican Party presidential primary, he endorsed Nikki Haley.

 Gregg had not foreclosed the possibility of running for President himself after he left the Senate but he did say it was "not likely":

 In New Hampshire we like to have a variety of candidates, so I would seriously doubt that.
 I expect to be actively involved in the presidential primary.
 That's the fun on coming from New Hampshire and being in office," Gregg said.

 "I don't rule out anything in my future.
 Let's face it -- that's not likely and I wouldn't expect to be doing that," he added.